bestia-dev-archived/longan_nano_rust_wsl2_platformio_setup/README.md

 I tried the `GitHub CLI`, but it looks awful.
 I will not use it.
 I think VSCode already installs git, so you don't have to worry about it.
 You need to have already a [GitHub](https://github.com/) account and your SSH key for GitHub [prepared](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [added](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to GitHub.
-In the VSCode terminal (Ctrl+j) I use ssh-agent to have the GitHub authorization in the background only for this terminal session:
+In the VSCode terminal (Ctrl+j) I use ssh-agent to have the GitHub authorization in the background exclusively for this terminal session:
 `$ /usr/bin/ssh-agent`
 I add my github SSH key to the agent:
 `$ ssh-add ~/.ssh/lucianobestia_mac`